We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-If you’ve been searching for a diamond, you’ve likely found that most contain one or more inclusions, which are blemishes that develop during its formation.
+If you’ve been searching for a diamond, you’ve likely found that most contain one or more inclusions, which are blemishes that develop during its formation because of intense heat and pressure.

-One type of inclusion with the potential to impact its quality is a bruise.
+One type of inclusion with the potential to impact quality is a bruise.

 A bruise on a diamond is an area that’s experienced a blow or hard impact, resulting in a small indentation and root-like feathers that can penetrate into the diamond.